Jamie Soward: 2009

-In round 7, during the annual Anzac day match, the Dragons defeated Soward's previous club the Sydney Roosters 29–0 in which he scored 21 points.
-In round 12, Soward became the first player to pass 200 points for the 2009 season when he scored 14 points against the Penrith Panthers in the Dragons 38–10 win at Jubilee Oval.
+In round 7, during the annual Anzac day match, St. George Illawarra defeated Soward's previous club the Sydney Roosters 29–0 in which he scored 21 points.
+In round 12, Soward became the first player to pass 200 points for the 2009 season when he scored 14 points against the Penrith Panthers in the club's 38–10 win at Jubilee Oval.
 While originally not selected, Soward played for Country in the City vs Country match on 8 May 2009, due to injury to Ben Hornby.
-Soward came off the interchange bench in Country’s 40–18 loss to City at Wade Park in Orange.
+Soward came off the interchange bench in Country's 40–18 loss to City at Wade Park in Orange.
 Soward finished the 2009 season with the second most Dally M votes and was named the Dally M five-eighth of the year.
-He had played in 26 matches, scored 12 tries, kicked 90 goals and 6 field goals for the Dragons in 2009.
+He had played in 26 matches, scored 12 tries, kicked 90 goals and six field goals for St. George in 2009.

 2010

 On 13 February 2010, Soward was selected for the inaugural Indigenous All Stars team against the NRL All Stars at Cbus Super Stadium.
 Soward played off the interchange bench and scored the winning try in the Indigenous side's 16–12 win.
 On 8 March 2010, Soward re-signed with the Dragons until the end of the 2013 season.
-In the Dragons ANZAC Day clash against the Sydney Roosters in round 7 at the SFS, Soward surpassed Mark Riddell as St George Illawarra's all-time top point scorer with 522 points.
-In round 22, against the Sydney Roosters at the SCG, Soward played his 100th NRL career match in the Dragons 19–12 win.
-In the Preliminary Final, against the Wests Tigers at the SFS, Soward slotted a field goal from 35 metres out to win the game 13–12 to send the Dragons to the 2010 NRL Grand Final against the Sydney Roosters.
-This was the St George Illawarra Dragons first Grand Final since 1999.
-On 3 October 2010, Soward was a part of the St George Illawarra Dragons first Premiership as a joint venture, with the club defeating his old club the Sydney Roosters 32–8 in the Grand Final.
+In the St. George Illawarra ANZAC Day clash against the Sydney Roosters in round 7 at the SFS, Soward surpassed Mark Riddell as St. George Illawarra's all-time top point scorer with 522 points.
+In round 22, against the Sydney Roosters at the SCG, Soward played his 100th NRL career match in the club's 19–12 win.
+In the Preliminary Final, against the Wests Tigers at the SFS, Soward slotted a field goal from 35 metres out to win the game 13–12 to send St. George Illawarra to the 2010 NRL Grand Final against the Sydney Roosters.
+This was the St. George Illawarra Dragons first Grand Final since 1999.
+On 3 October 2010, Soward was a part of the St. George Illawarra Dragons first Premiership as a joint venture, with the club defeating his old club the Sydney Roosters 32–8 in the Grand Final.
 Soward set up the first try of the game for Mark Gasnier with a precision kick into the in-goal and his goal kicking also proved a major factor in the result as he slotted 6 from 7, including two memorable shots from the touchline into driving rain.
-Soward played 26 matches, scored 6 tries, kicked 84 goals and kicked 5 field goals in a very successful year for Soward and the Dragons in the 2010 NRL season.
+Soward played 26 matches, scored 6 tries, kicked 84 goals and kicked five field goals in a very successful year for Soward and St. George Illawarra in the 2010 NRL season.